 4. Taking up the wrong Branch of Engineering:

-Some students take up engineering specializations (branches) that they do not understand or do not find it interesting.
+Some students take up engineering specializations (branches) that they do not understand or do not find interesting.
 Developing a lack of interest in the subject becomes counterproductive.
 This often turns out to be the reason why students fail at IITs.

 5. High-Headedness and Distractions: